 If you spend a lot of money on medical supplies or equipment or you have a high-deductible medical insurance plan, BB&T does offer an HSA account.
 These types of accounts offer some tax advantages if you contribute directly to them pre-tax through your employer.
 There is no minimum balance, but there is a $5 monthly fee for using this service.

 BB&T money market accounts

 When it comes to CDs, BB&T also has a variety of options.
-It offers a multitude of CDs, varying from 7-day to 60-month terms, a variety of minimum opening deposits, and interest rates ranging from 0.01% to 0.30% APY.
+It offers a multitude of CDs, varying from 7-day to 60-month terms, a variety of minimum opening deposits.
 You can also set up a standard CD, but customize it with certain options, like an add-on CD that allows you to add money at any time, a College Saver CD that generally spans a longer term and earns a higher interest rate, or a Home Saver CD to help you save for a down payment on a new home.

 All of these choices can be paired with other BB&T investments that enable you to make your money work better for you.

 BB&T IRA accounts

 From SEP to Roth to traditional IRAs, BB&T has a variety of offerings, with investments in mutual funds, ETFs, and more to choose from.
 They offer help for retirement planning and can coach you on how to reach your retirement goals.

 Fortunately, the fees associated with BB&T IRAs are small and competitive with other banks that offer similar retirement accounts.